Large grants programme

 Please try to write as clearly and straightforwardly as possible.
 Even if one or more of our trustees is familiar with your work, we can only make decisions based on the information provided in the application.

 You must ensure that your application clearly outlines how your work furthers the aims of the Lipman-Miliband Trust.
-Applications that do not make this clear will not be considered for funding.
+We encourage you to visit our impact page and read about previously funded projects to see how we apply these aims in our funding.

-We are looking for applications that demonstrate how the work will contribute to transformative change, with an emphasis on supporting the development of sustainable and effective infrastructure and capabilities to achieve the Trust’s aims.
+We are looking for applications that demonstrate how the work will contribute to transformative change, and have an enduring presence or impact.
+We want this grants programme to fund work that is aimed at supporting the development of sustainable and effective infrastructure or capabilities within and across movements.

 How long does the application process take?